-Joshua Angrist is the Ford Professor of Economics at MIT and a Research Associate in the NBER's programs on Children, Education, and Labor Studies.
-A dual U.S. and Israeli citizen, he taught at the Hebrew University of Jerusalem before coming to MIT.
-Angrist received his B.A. from Oberlin College in 1982 and also spent time as an undergraduate studying at the London School of Economics and as a Masters student at Hebrew University.
-He completed his Ph.D. in Economics at Princeton in 1989.
-His first academic job was as an Assistant Professor at Harvard from 1989-91.
+Joshua Angrist is the Ford Professor of Economics at MIT, a director of MIT's , a director of MIT's Blueprint Labs, and a Research Associate at the National Bureau of Economic Research.
+A dual U.S. and Israeli citizen, he taught at Harvard and the Hebrew University of Jerusalem before coming to MIT in 1996.
+Angrist received his B.A. from Oberlin College in 1982 and completed his Ph.D. in Economics at Princeton in 1989.

 Angrist's research interests include the economics of education and school reform; social programs and the labor market; the effects of immigration, labor market regulation and institutions; and econometric methods for program and policy evaluation.
 Angrist is a Fellow of the American Academy of Arts and Sciences and the Econometric Society, and has served on many editorial boards and as a Co-editor of the Journal of Labor Economics.
 He received an honorary doctorate from the University of St Gallen (Switzerland) in 2007.
 Joshua Angrist received the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 2021 with Guido Imbens and David Card.

 Angrist is the author (with Steve Pischke) of Mostly Harmless Economics: An Empiricist's Companion and Mastering 'Metrics: The Path from Cause to Effect, both published by Princeton University Press.
 Angrist and Pischke hope to bring undergraduate econometrics instruction out of the Stones Age.